 The suitable wire gauge to use with a 50-amp breaker is a 6-gauge wire according to the American Wire Gauge standard.
 The 6-gauge copper conductor wire has a maximum current rating of 55 amps, making it ideal for this circuit.

-What Size Wire for 50 Amp Breaker
+What Size Wire do I Need for 50 Amp Breaker?

 Using NEC 80% Rule

 You can’t make a 50 amp electric circuit with 50A ampacity wire.
 You will most likely fry the circuit if you do so.
 The 80 percent rule is a precautionary measure.
 You should have at least an extra 20% ampacity on top of the 50A ampacity.
-The figure out the needed ampacity this method is followed:
+To figure out the needed ampacity this method is followed:

 Wire Ampacity For 50 Amps = 50A / 0.8 = 62.5A